contosowiki/contosowiki.github.io/docs/vsphere/esxi.md

 port trunk permit vlan 10 20 30
 ```

-Above configuration, there is no EthernetChannel or link-aggregation configuration.
+Above configuration, there is no EthernetChannel or link-aggregation.

 This is a basic working way, though there are more configurations with high efficiency algorithm.